vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 **1. Is it possible for a single entity to rug its users?**

-In theory, the 2-of-6 multi-sig controlling the Fed chair could mint infinte DOLA.
-While we have no reason to believe the Inverse team has any malicious intention, there are theoretical rug vectors that could arise from abuse of Fed chair privileges.
+In theory, the 2-of-6 multi-sig controlling the Fed chair could mint infinite DOLA.
+While we have no reason to believe the Inverse team has any malicious intention, there are theoretical rug vectors that could arise from the abuse of Fed chair privileges.
 For instance:

-- Fed chair mints Xm DOLA into curve pool, flashloan Xm USDC into Dola pool, Fed chair burns Xm DOLA from pool, remove USDC and pay back loan.
+- Fed chair mints Xm DOLA into the Dola pool, flashloan Xm USDC into the pool, Fed chair burns Xm DOLA from the pool, remove USDC and pay back the loan.
-- Borrow Xm DOLA against ETH collateral, sell Xm DOLA for Xm (-fees and slippage) FRAXBP, Fed chair mints infinite DOLA into the pool, buy DOLA with less FRAXBP, repay loan.
+- Borrow Xm DOLA against ETH collateral, sell Xm DOLA for Xm (-fees and slippage) FRAXBP, Fed chair mints infinite DOLA into the pool, buy DOLA with less FRAXBP, repay the loan.
 (This vector is not currently viable thanks to low borrow limits during FiRM's guarded launch)

-Absence of a timelock for mints/burns, the small number of signatures required by the current Fed chair, and the GovGuardian EOA's ability to veto on-chain DAO votes are factors to be aware of when considering the rug potential.
+The absence of a timelock for mints/burns, the small number of signatures required by the current Fed chair, and the GovGuardian EOA's ability to veto on-chain DAO votes are factors to be aware of when considering the rug potential.

 FiRM on the other hand is non-custodial and it appears not to have any central access points.
 However, as mentioned above, the product just launched a week into writing this report and it was not the main focus of this risk assessment.